Daylight Saving Time and Depression

 Seasonal Affective Disorder is a type of Major Depressive Disorder (MDD).
 This specifier of Major Depressive Disorder occurs seasonally.
 Symptoms of SAD include many of the same symptoms of depression: sadness, anxiety, lost interest in usual activities, withdrawal from social activities, inability to concentrate, hopelessness, and despair.
 The difference, though, is that these symptoms resolve each spring and tend to occur again in late fall.

-I live with Persistent Depressive Disorder (formally called Dysthymic Disorder) and must take extra care during Daylight Saving Time to ensure I don't fall into what's called a double depression, severe depression caused by two depressive disorders (PDD and MDD).
+I live with Persistent Depressive Disorder (formally called Dysthymic Disorder) and must take extra care during Daylight Saving Time to ensure I don't fall into what's called a double depression — a severe depression caused by two depressive disorders (PDD and MDD).
 When the sun sinks faster into the horizon and a crisp chill falls into the night air, I know I need to ready myself for the seasonal issues that come with Daylight Saving Time.
 I follow these tips personally and recommend them professionally to all I work with.

 Self-Care Tips for Daylight Saving Time